dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-10-08-recommender-filter-serendipity.md

 Without going into details, researchers model a realistic interaction sequence between users being recommended items, recommender system getting the results of those interactions, and updating its recommendations with that data and with new items that are introduced over time.

 Researchers show that in terms of total utility, using confounded data works best with content-based models and social (trust-based) models, but do not have a significant advantage when using with Matrix Factorization models.
-Moreover, they show that evaluating the model using the confounded data generated by the same model leads to a greater improvement in scores compared to using the confounded data genrated by a different model.
+Moreover, they show that evaluating the model using the confounded data generated by the same model leads to a greater improvement in scores compared to using the confounded data generated by a different model.

 Evaluating your model with confounded data may therefore overstate the performance of your model.